kubic71/kubic71.github.io/_posts/2021-03-07-ideas-for-future.md

 Here we go:
 - **Writing as an active learning method**
+    - rephrasing something serves as a check against the illusion of understanding, similarly to teaching
+    - more accurate metacognition about one's own abilities
 - **Kuramoto and the emergent synchronization**
     - metronomes
     - coupled oscilators